 “The Geniuses at the Apple (Store) won’t be able to help, either — they can’t make repairs to the motherboard.
 So if you don’t want to be stuck buying a new phone, you’ll have to go to an independent repair shop that offers microsoldering services.
 They’re the only ones who will be able to revive a mangled motherboard.
 Of course, it’s much easier to just avoid knock-off chargers in the first place.”

 7. Almost anything else that is cheaper elsewhere

 Don’t assume that Amazon has the best price on everything.
 At least comparison-shop at other online retailers before clicking the “buy” button.

 Amazon’s prices also fluctuate, so something may be cheaper one day and more expensive the next.
 But free tools like CamelCamelCamel can tell you how the price for a certain item has fluctuated over time, which gives you a sense of whether Amazon’s current price is good.

-To learn about other tools like CamelCamelCamel, check out “7 Free Tools That Will Save You More Money on Amazon Purchases.”
+To learn about other tools like CamelCamelCamel, check out “7 Free Tools for Saving More Money at Amazon.”

 8. Fresh produce

 If you order your food through Amazon Fresh — Amazon’s grocery delivery and pickup service — the quality of fresh produce can vary.
 You are relying on a shopper to select produce for you, so you may not get what you want.